sevagh/freemusicdemixer.com/web/sheet-music.md

 ## Why Use FreeMusicDemixer for Sheet Music?

 - **Automatic Transcription**: No MIDI keyboard?
 No problem!
-Upload audio recordings of harmonic instruments or isolate instrument stems, and let our AI generate accurate scores for you.
+Convert audio to sheet music directly in your browser.
+Upload recordings of harmonic instruments or isolate instrument stems, and let our AI generate accurate scores for you.
-- **MusicXML Format**: Export sheet music in the widely-supported MusicXML format, compatible with most popular notation software like MuseScore, Finale, or Sibelius.
+- **MusicXML Format**: Save your sheet music in the universal MusicXML format, compatible with tools like MuseScore, Finale, and Sibelius.
-- **Printable Sheet Music**: Edit, print, or share your sheet music directly from your browser without additional tools.
+- **Online Sheet Music Generator**: Edit, print, and share your sheet music without any additional software.
+Ideal for composers, students, and performers.
-- **Stem-Specific Scores**: Generate individual scores for vocals, bass, melody, piano, guitar, and more after stem separation.
+- **Stem-Specific Scores**: Generate individual scores for vocals, bass, melody, piano, guitar, and more after using our AI-powered stem separation.

 ---